 2.1 National Policy Framework Vistas of Prosperity and Splendour

 This National Policy Framework (NPF) of the government constitutes of 10 key policies aimed at achieving the fourfold outcome of a productive citizenry, a contented family, a disciplined and just society and a prosperous nation.
-Ten key Policies, giving due consideration to socio, economic, environment and political aspects are; Key Policies
+Ten key Policies, giving due consideration to socio, economic, environment and political aspects are;

 • Priority to National Security